Run runbooks on a Hybrid Runbook Worker

 Runbooks that run on a Hybrid Runbook Worker typically manage resources on the local computer or against resources in the local environment where the worker is deployed.
 Runbooks in Azure Automation typically manage resources in the Azure cloud.
 Even though they are used differently, runbooks that run in Azure Automation and runbooks that run on a Hybrid Runbook Worker are identical in structure.

-When you author runbooks to run on a Hybrid Runbook Worker, you should edit and test the runbooks within the machine that hosts the Hybrid worker.
-The host machine has all of the PowerShell modules and network access you need to manage and access the local resources.
-Once a runbook has been edited and tested on the Hybrid worker machine, you can then upload it to the Azure Automation environment where it is available to run in the Hybrid worker.
-It is important to know that jobs run under the Local System account for windows or a special user account nxautomation on Linux, which can introduce subtle differences when authoring runbooks for a Hybrid Runbook Worker this should be taken into account.
+When you author a runbook to run on a Hybrid Runbook Worker, you should edit and test the runbook on the machine that hosts the worker.
+The host machine has all the PowerShell modules and network access required to manage the local resources.
+Once you test the runbook on the Hybrid Runbook Worker machine, you can then upload it to the Azure Automation environment, where it can be run on the worker.

-You can use Credential and Certificate assets in your runbook with cmdlets that allow you to specify credentials so you can authenticate to different resources.
+If preparing a runbook that provides its own authentication to resources, use credential and certificate assets in your runbook.
+There are several cmdlets that allow you to specify credentials so that the runbook can authenticate to different resources.
 The following example shows a portion of a runbook that restarts a computer.
-It retrieves credentials from a credential asset and the name of the computer from a variable asset and then uses these values with the Restart-Computer cmdlet.
+It retrieves credentials from a credential asset and the name of the computer from a variable asset and then uses these values with the

 $Cred = Get-AutomationPSCredential -Name "MyCredential" $Computer = Get-AutomationVariable -Name "ComputerName" Restart-Computer -ComputerName $Computer -Credential $Cred